Writ-1/Fall2020-S10/docs/kahan.md

 Make a final pass of your annotated copy of Kahan, and make notes about how you might answer the following discussion questions **with evidence from the text**.
 We will ask you about these in our class discussion on Friday, so have your notes handy for Friday's class.

++ In your own words, summarize the problem that Kahan is trying to address.

++ What are the two main claims Kahan puts forward in his article?

++ What is "Popper's revenge" and how does it relate to Kahan's claims?

-+ Looking at Figure 6, for issues that are unpolarized (e.g. radio wave risk from cell phones), is there any difference in the perception of risk between liberal/democrats compared to conservative/republicans?
++ Looking at Figures 5 & 6, for issues that are unpolarized (e.g. radio wave risk from cell phones), is there any difference in the perception of risk between liberal/democrats compared to conservative/republicans?
+Does lack of polarization implies that members of the general public largely agree in their assessment of risk in these cases?

 + Does Kahan think that people undergo a different decision making process when assessing the risk of unpolarized issues compared to polarized issues?